SAP-samples/teched2025-XP264/exercises/ex0/README.md

 </table>

-The students can pick and choose any available kyma cluster region the following list:
+- :notebook: FYI: The students can pick and choose any available kyma cluster region the following list:

 | BTP region              | Kyma region        |                                                                                                                                Description |
 | :------------------------ | :---------: | :------------------------------------------------------------------------------------------------------------------------ |